dqops/dqo/docs/integrations/airflow/table-status-operator.md

 In such a case, we need to check if data was loaded or adjust the rule thresholds if the number of rows is as expected.
 ```

-Furthermore, the task will finish with Failed airflow status as we did not set the **maximum_severity_threshold** parameter.
+Furthermore, the task will finish with Failed Airflow status as we did not set the **maximum_severity_threshold** parameter.

 As we did not set the maximum_severity_threshold parameter, the task will finish with Failed Airflow status.
 Technically, the executed operator returns the TableDataQualityStatusModel object with the relevant status details.
-Depending on whether the task execution was successful or not, the task instance will be marked as either Success or Failed respectively.
+Depending on whether the task execution was successful or not, the task instance will be marked as either Success or Failed, respectively.

 ## TableDataQualityStatusModel fields